A Bellevue University Library Guide

-Mouse over Find on the library homepage then click on A-Z Database List.
-Now click on WestlawNext.
-If off campus, you will be prompted for your BU login.
+Mouse over Find on the library homepage then click on Databases.
+Now click on the letter W under "Browse by title" then on WestlawNext.
+If off-campus, you will be prompted for your BRUIN Connect login.
 Once you are logged into one database, you are logged into all of them until you close your browser.

 There are two ways to use the homepage to find legal documents.